HaroldSota/app-microservice/README.md

 # The app desing
  The project has 4 abstract layers: api, domain, external serices and persistence.

- Each api controller inherits from BaseApiController.
+ Each api controller inherit from BaseApiController.
 In BaseApiController it is defined the routing, and how to interpret the response from the handler in terms of HTTP Status.

  Each controller action is sent to handler via the MediatR bus, the handler defines the logic to be performed, and validations per request.
 The handler and the api model for each action are located at AppWeather.Api.Messaging.

- Each external service is located at AppWeather.Api.ExternalServices, the service class inherits from RestClient (responsibe to wrap the logic for rest calls), and each response is a ApiResponse object.
+ Each external service is located at AppWeather.Api.ExternalServices, the service class inherits from RestClient (responsible to wrap the logic for rest calls), and each response is a ApiResponse object.
 ApiResponse it is used to avoid handling the exceptions through try/catch but in a linear execution.
 The external serices enpoing resources, content type are defined in the configuration file.
-Each service has a service interface in order to be used in DI in a conventional maner.
+Each service has a service interface in order to be used in DI in a conventional manner.

+ In the persistence layer it is used the repository pattern, each repository inherit from BaseRepository.
+The BaseRepository contains the basic operations (since it is required only to insert and read data from the database).

  # Setup